nickolashkraus/nickolaskraus-io/site/content/articles/my-thoughts-on-emf.md

 ---
-title: "My Thoughts On EMF"
+title: "My Thoughts on EMF"
 date: 2021-12-20T00:00:00-06:00
 draft: false
 description: A mathematical analysis of the purported danger of electromagnetic fields.